guidobouman/thesis/Documents/Thesis/Thesis.markdown

 The resource is the data the user is requesting.
 It can be stored through the use of a database or any other form of storage, processed by a special algorithm or not.
 The data can be stored, retrieved, manipulated or removed.

 ## Optimisations
-Now that we know about the current communication chain, what do we think could be improved, and why?
+Now that we know about the current communication chain, we would like to suggest a set of optimisations which we think will optimise the communication chain.
+These optimisations are based on our findings during our research or real-life experiences.
+Some of which we have already been able to test and find out to be working.

 ### Semantics, Optimising data itself
 > **semantics |sɪˈmantɪks| plural noun**